Molten Sea: In rabbinical literature

-The symbolism of the brazen sea is described in detail in the Midrash Tadshe.
-The sea represented the world; the ten ells of diameter corresponded to the ten Sefirot; and it was round at the top (according to the Talmud passage above cited) as the heavens are round.
-The depth of the sea was five ells, corresponding to the distance of five hundred years' journey between heaven and earth (compare Chagigah 13a).
+The symbolism and specific appearance of the brazen sea is described in detail in the Midrash Tadshe.
+The sea represented the world and the ten ells of diameter corresponded to the ten Sefirot; it was round at the top (according to the Talmud passage above cited), as the heavens are round, and the specific curvature reflected the Hebrew zodiac (Mazzaloth).
+The depth of the sea was five ells, corresponding to the distance of five hundred years' journey between heaven and earth.
+The two rows of colocynths (knops) below the rim were symbolic of the sun (greater light) and the moon (lesser light).
 The band of thirty ells around it corresponded to the Ten Commandments, to the ten words of God at the creation of the world, and to the ten Sefirot: for the world can exist only when the Ten Commandments are observed, and the ten Sefirot as well as the ten words of God were the instruments of the Creation.
-The two rows of colocynths (knops) below the rim were symbolic of the sun and the moon, while the twelve oxen on which the sea rested represented the zodiac ("mazzalot").
+The twelve oxen on which the sea rested represented the Twelve Tribes of Israel.
 It contained 2,000 baths (cubic measures), for the world will sustain him who keeps the Torah, which was created 2,000 years before the world.